iamvery/docs/data/_overview.md

     ruby:
     $db = Sequel.connect(url_or_options)

 Replace `url_or_options` with a connect string or connection options ([read more here](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html)).

+### Using Dotenv for Configuration

 We recommend using a connect string defined in an environment variable named `DATABASE_URL`.
 A good way to define environment variables is with [dotenv](https://github.com/bkeepers/dotenv).

 To use dotenv, first add the following code to your `Gemfile`: